synczer0/synczer0/README.md

 * 🌱 I'm currently learning Rust, Flutter/Dart and Python
 * 🔭 Exploring Google Cloud, AWS and Docker/Kubernetes for its implementation
 * 🔬 Learning the System Design Concept(Reliability, Scability and Maintainability of an application) and Application Security
-* 👯 I want to learn how contribute on the open source community.
+* 👯 I want to learn and contribute on the open source community ヽ(・∀・)ﾉ
 * ☕️ Coffee and Code

 ## 🛠️ Tech Stack